-The push to vaccinate kids is stalling, and that poses new COVID dangers
+The push to vaccinate kids is stalling in U.S., and that poses new COVID dangers

 Sawyer is also on the Food and Drug Administration’s vaccines advisory committee, which plays a major role in advising the federal agency on new vaccines.
 He made the following points at a recent briefing the California Medical Association provided to the state’s physicians:

-1. Children COVID-19 hospitalization rates are higher than that for the flu
+1. Children’s COVID-19 hospitalization rates are higher than that for the flu

-Sawyer cited data showing the cumulative rate of COVID-19 hospitalizations for children under age 18 are higher than what’s typical for the flu.
+Sawyer cited data showing the cumulative rate of COVID-19 hospitalizations for children under age 18 is higher than what’s typical for the flu.

 As of mid-August, there were about 50 COVID-19 hospitalizations for the flu for every 100,000 children under age 18 since the beginning of the pandemic.